-Bikes are allowed on most trails.
-If your pup likes to run by your side or if you have a pet small enough to ride in a backpack, you can rent bicycles at the Dismal Swamp State Park Visitor Center.
+Bikes are allowed on most trails in the North Carolina State Park.
+If your pup likes to run by your side, or if you have a pet small enough to ride in a backpack, you can rent bicycles at the Dismal Swamp State Park Visitor Center.

 The protection of the canal provides calm paddling for kayaks or canoes.

-Use the small craft boat launch at 3825 Dismal Swamp Canal Trail, Chesapeake, VA to drop your kayak or canoe.
+Paddlers can use the small craft boat launch at 3825 Dismal Swamp Canal Trail, Chesapeake, VA.

 READ MORE ⇒ Tips for Canoeing or Kayaking with Dogs

-The only camping in the entire Dismal Swamp area is a primitive campground near Lake Drummond.
-It is only accessible by shallow-draft boat (less than 3 feet).
+The only camping available in the entire Dismal Swamp area is a primitive campground near Lake Drummond.
+And it is only accessible by shallow-draft boat (less than 3 feet).